Do you dread Christmas?

 You Can Do Christmas Your Way

 I don’t think there’s any time of year as laden with expectation and guilt as Christmas, and I blame television.

-If you believe what you see on TV, everyone is sitting around a huge table, surrounded by a loving family, eating a perfectly cooked turkey before someone plays the piano and everyone sings something sentimental.
+If you believe what you see on TV, everyone is sitting around a huge table, with gorgeous table decor, surrounded by a loving family, eating a perfectly cooked turkey before someone plays the piano and everyone sings something sentimental.